Recommended hardware for Configuration Manager

 For more information, see About client installation properties.

 Installing the client with minimal disk space is useful for Windows Embedded devices that typically have smaller disk sizes than standard Windows computers.

-Operating system deployment: 384 MB of RAM
+OS deployment: At least 384 MB of RAM

-Software Center: 500 MHz processor
+Software Center: At least a 500-MHz processor